 - Aircrack - A tool used exclusively to test wireless networks.

-Many clients also need to have their applications tested for vulnerabilities, and this includes both web apps and applications that run on operating systems.
+Many clients also need to have their applications tested for vulnerabilities.
+This includes both web apps and applications that run locally on operating systems.
 Security penetration testing tools include:

-- W3af - A popular open source web application vulnerability scanner that’s written in python.
+- W3af - A popular open-source web application vulnerability scanner written in Python.
 SQL injection and cross-site scripting vulnerabilities are just two of the many threats that can be detected.

 - Wapiti - A web application vulnerability scanner with a “black box” approach, meaning that rather than scanning web application code, it looks for scripts and forms where it can maliciously inject data.

 User Testing (Social Engineering)